JubaKitiashvili/cargo-js/src/documentation/source/usage.rst

 provided in the ``dist/dependencies`` directory but you are highly encouraged to maintain your own dependency tree (for instance with bower or/and npm) and use the modules from there.

-All modules fail early if a dependency is missing on initialization.
+All modules fail early if dependencies are missing on initialization.
 So when in doubt which dependencies to provide, just try to use the module and read the errors.
 Additionally dependencies are documented in the respective module documentation.